-Sports Facility opening hours for Students, Staff and Bond Elite Athletes (Monday to Friday):
+Sports Facility opening hours for Students, Staff, Bond Elite Athletes and Bond Alumni (Monday to Saturday):

 - The Main Library, Law Library, MLC, Business Commons and HSM will be open, but a valid Student ID Card is required for access.
 Please monitor Opening Hours via the Library website and Library news